CS-433/ml-project-2-svm/README.md

 ## Data

-The dataframe is of property of [STIP – Chair of Science Technology and Innovation Policy](https://www.epfl.ch/labs/stip/), contact them to obtain the data.
+The dataframe is of property of [STIP – Chair of Science Technology and Innovation Policy](https://www.epfl.ch/labs/stip/), contact them to obtain it.
 The CSV file needs to be added to the 'data' folder.

 ## SetUp